ciresdem/cudem/README.md

 | explode_bags.sh | extract all supergrids from a BAG |
 | vertical_datum_convert.py | transform the vertical datum of a DEM. |

-# Data Download, Processing, and DEM Generation
+# Usage: Data Download, Processing, and DEM Generation

 The open-access code includes command-line tools and a Python application programming interface (API) for automated data download,